brightbox/brightbox-cloud-controller-manager/README.md

 `make build` creates a docker image of the cloud controller.

-To test on a cluster shutdown any running cloud controller containers using `kubectl`, copy the binary to the cluster and then run in a shell using the following command.
-(This assumes the cluster was built with kubeadm and the `admin.conf` kubeconfig is available).
+To test on a cluster shutdown any running cloud controller containers using `kubectl`, copy the binary to the cluster and then run in a shell.
+(This assumes the cluster was built with `kubeadm` and the `admin.conf` kubeconfig is available).

 Obtain an [api client from the Brightbox Manager](https://www.brightbox.com/docs/guides/manager/api-clients/) and run the controller using the following command